DESIGNING, DATA & THE CUSTOMER EXPERIENCE.

 Questions being raised: 1/ What are your analytics telling us?
 2/ Does our small sample of qualitative interviews match the behaviours and opinions of your wider audience?
 3/ How might this influence the design refresh, Ad placements to get the most visibility, etc?

 Working with CX data is full of surprises.
 I have encountered MoT data points that were not capturing data as expected, to completely different, digital experiences being released live making the end-to-end experience incohesive and full of friction points.
+Sometimes it’s a matter of fixing some technical issues behind the scenes, and sometimes it’s just a few word changes on a specific channel.
+Listening to the voice of the customer data can make a huge difference!

 I have previously worked with these data sources: